 Collard greens are nutritional powerhouses, and are the oldest known greens in the cabbage family.
 The Ancient Greeks and Romans cultivated collard greens.
 It is believed they were brought to France and Britain in around 400 B.C. by the Romans or the Celts.
 In 2011, they were designated as the Official Vegetable of South Carolina.

-One of the most popular vegetables in the Mediterranean region, it’s been established that chard leaves contain some 13 different polyphenol antioxidants.
-They also contain kaempferol, a cardioprotective flavonoid found in many foods, including broccoli and kale.
+One of the most popular vegetables in the Mediterranean region is Swiss chard.
+Did you know that chard leaves contain 13 different polyphenol antioxidants?

 Kale has a perfect nutritional density rating (in part, a measurement of antioxidants & phytochemicals), matched only by collard/mustard/turnip greens and watercress.